MarcoZeee/DSA-with-JS-and-python/README.md

-# CS50 curated questions with Python and JS
+# Learning JavaScript with Python

 This repo serves as a place for JS learners who are familiar with Python, and for whom love to explore DSA.
-It is for educational purposes only.
+The content is inspired by Harvard CS50 curriculum.
+For educational purposes only.

 # <a href="https://cs50.harvard.edu/college/2021/fall/psets/1/mario/more/">mario(more comfortable)</a>
 - <a href="/mario(more comfortable)/mario.py">python solution</a>
 - JS solution(TODO)